itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Trigger:

 Scenario:
-  1. a player wins the game, and signals to show the ending screen
+  1. A player wins the game, and signals to show the ending screen
-  2. the end screen is shown, with the results of the game
+  2. The end screen is shown, with the results of the game
-  3. the player is able to rematch or quit the game
+  3. The player is able to rematch or quit the game

 Post Condition: the player see their results and can rematch or quit the game